Hardcoreprawn/architecture/input/posts/requirements/compatibility.md

 ## Rationale

-As we design and develop new systems, we should make sure they can run on commodity platforms that we know how to use, and can easily secure.
+As we design and develop new systems, we should ensure they can run on commodity platforms that we know how to use and can quickly secure.

-* Linux containers are robust, low cost and easy to manage. they are the most commonly deployed workload in the world.
+* Linux containers are robust, low cost and easy to manage.
+They are the most commonly deployed workload in the world.
 * Azure is our preferred hosting environment.
 * Our developers predominantly write C# code.